Halloween traditions for St. Jude families

 Candy, and lots of it

 Aubrey’s family loves to do family costumes.
 In 2017, while Aubrey was at St. Jude, they dressed up as stick people.
-The following year, they went as The Incredibles.
-In 2019, they dressed up as characters from Ghostbusters.
+The following year, they went as The Incredibles® and last year, they dressed up as characters from Ghostbusters.
 At home, Aubrey loves to dress up and collect candy.
 Her family orders pizza and then hands out candy.
 At St. Jude, Halloween was also fun.
 “The kids loved seeing the different areas of the hospital with their own themes,” said Aubrey’s mom.
 “Aubrey and her sister got so much candy.”

 Dressing up as a family